xw-hu/SAC-Net/README.md

 ## Train

-Download the pre-trained ResNet-101 or ResNet-50 model on the ImageNet and put this model in `CF-Caffe/models/`
+Download the ResNet-101 or ResNet-50 model trained on the ImageNet and put this model in `CF-Caffe/models/`.

 1. Enter the `./examples/SAC-Net/SAC-Net-res101/` or  `./examples/SAC-Net/SAC-Net-res50/`
    Modify the image path in `train_val.prototxt`.